technion/erlvulnscan/README.md

 The "logs" directory can be accessed to identify two sources of tests by aliasing it to a URL.
 Accessing this directory without a subfolder will show the results of the CT test suite.
 Accessing view.png will show the PhantomJS output from the frontend test.

 ##Building the frontend
-The frontend is built using several Gulp plugins.
+The frontend is built using Webpack plugins.
 From the frontend/ directory:

 Install the requirements:

     npm install
-    bower install

 To build the frontend:

-    gulp
+    webpack

 ###nginx setup